Rhyen Staley left teaching in 2021 after 12 years on the job.

 Some Movement at State Level

-In New York State, a new law allows school districts to remove student standardized test scores as a metric for evaluating and sanctioning teachers.
+In New York, a new law allows school districts to remove student standardized test scores as a metric for evaluating and sanctioning teachers.
 New Jersey and Michigan are looking into a similar initiative aimed at improving teacher morale.

 The remaining teachers, whether career or gig, Waldron said, will get burned out unless some of the pressure to improve test scores and strictly adhere to the approved curriculum is relieved.

-Waldron hopes Oklahoma education has reached a low point, at which point things can only get better.
-He’s encouraged by the bipartisan support to improve teacher pay and the use of technology and contractors to help with grading and other clerical and administrative tasks that have been a burden on teachers.
+Waldron said he hopes Oklahoma education has reached a low point, from which things can only get better.
+He said he’s encouraged by the bipartisan support to improve teacher pay and the use of technology and contractors to help with grading and other clerical and administrative tasks that have been a burden on teachers.

 He implores school districts dealing with teacher burnout and shortages to learn from each other’s mistakes.